AccumulateNetwork/accumulate/smt/README.md

 can be redirected to update multiple SMTs.
 Note that one of the logical arrangements for SMT is to create an SMT of SMTs.

-SMTs collect entries in lists maintained on power of 2 boundries (i.e. every 4, 8, ...
+SMTs collect entries in lists maintained on power of 2 boundaries (i.e. every 4, 8, ...
 1024, .... boundaries.
 Blocks are documented by creating indexes of blocks and elements in a shadow Merkle tree.
 This is all that is needed to be able to generate the state of the Merkle Tree at the end of any